skip navigation

 Eligibility for Playoffs:

-• There may two early round robin events to help teams get games.
-Chelsea & Kalamazoo.
+· There are normally two early round robin events to help teams get games.
+Big Bear Tournament in Chelsea in August & a round robin event in Kalamazoo in September.

-• Credential checks must be done before the playoffs begin by your district.
-Any requirements that are due by December 31st of each year (i.e., coaching certification) must be completed by the teams that will play at the end of the season
+· Credential checks must be done before the playoffs begin by your district.
+Any requirements that are due by December 31st of each year (i.e., coaching certification) must be completed by the teams prior to the start of the playoffs.

 Fill out the form below now to let us know your participating this season!

-The Registration "High School" is not currently available.
+The Registration "16U A / 18U AA (High School)" is not currently available.

 MAHA Split Season for High School Players